-- 1. This Policy acknowledges that it is the exclusive right of the Town to: - a. maintain order, discipline and efficiency; - hire, assign, direct, promote, demote, classify, transfer, lay off and recall employees and to discharge, suspend or otherwise discipline employees for reasonable cause; - c. determine in the interest of efficient operation, the standard of service; and - d. generally manage the operation in which the Town is engaged and, without restricting the foregoing to plan, direct and control operations. - The Town recognizes that the foregoing clauses are subject to such procedures, regulations and/or restrictions governing the exercise of these rights as expressly provided for in employment related legislation as amended, and subject to the rights of the employees concerned to lodge a complaint in the manner and extent herein provided. - 3.
-The Chief Administrative Officer has the authority to make changes to the corporate organization in consultation with the affected department heads, in the interest of efficient operation.
-Any major organizational change affecting senior levels (Grades 14 20) should be brought to Council for approval.
+- 1. This Policy acknowledges that it is the exclusive right of the Town to: - maintain order, discipline and efficiency; - hire, assign, direct, promote, demote, classify, transfer, lay off and recall employees and to discharge, suspend or otherwise discipline employees for reasonable cause; - determine in the interest of efficient operation, the standard of service; and - generally manage the operation in which the Town is engaged and, without restricting the foregoing to plan, direct and control operations. - The Town recognizes that the foregoing clauses are subject to such procedures, regulations and/or restrictions governing the exercise of these rights as expressly provided for in employment related legislation as amended, and subject to the rights of the employees concerned to lodge a complaint in the manner and extent herein provided. - The Chief Administrative Officer has the authority to make changes to the corporate organization in consultation with the affected department heads, in the interest of efficient operation.
+Any major organizational change affecting senior levels (Grades 14 - 20j) should be brought to Council for approval. - 4.
+The Chief Administrative Officer has the authority to convert a full time contract position to permanent full time status in response to operational needs.
+Department Heads must provide a rationale with costing for approval.
+The contract position must have an approved ongoing funding source.